 The show has in its first run aired on CBS before heading to NBC and eventually to ABC.
 The way the game is structured is that the questions are posed to the people, two of whom may lie, but the central character cannot.
 The task is to guess who the central character is and this person’s unusual experience or occupation is laid out to the host of the show.
 Notably, the addition of the imposter element is seen in other shows like ‘I’ve Got a Secret’ and ‘What’s My Line?’.

 ‘To Tell the Truth’ has been been a cornerstone of American popular entertainment for some time now, and it has morphed into various forms and been popularized in other countries as well.
-It has also been made into a board game, a one-person player game which was short-lived, and a video slot machine game.
-Naturally, the series has a massive fan following and appeals to an audience across various age groups.
+It has also been made into a board game, a one-person player game that was short-lived, and a video slot machine game.
+Naturally, the series has a massive fan following and its reboot has spanned four seasons to date.
+Here’s when ‘To Tell the Truth’ season 5 releases on tv screens.

 ‘To Tell the Truth’ is hosted by Anthony Anderson, and his mother, Doris Day Bowman, acts as the ‘scorekeeper’.
+In season 5, both Anderson and Bowman are making their comebacks.
 Over the course of past seasons, the show has featured several guest stars, including Octavia Spencer, Dermot Mulroney, Nikki Glaser, and Gabby Douglas.
 The next episode will feature guest stars, Ashley Graham, Jenna Elfman, Donald Faison, and Alex Trebek.

 Season 4 saw celebrity guests like Oliver Hudson, Justin Long, Snoop Dogg, Amanda Seales, Ana Gasteyer, Jalen Rose, Joshua Malina, and Wanda Sykes.
-There is no doubt that season 5 will also have a stellar line up of celebrity guests.
+Season 5 will also have a stellar line up of celebrity guests, including Ashanti, Brad Garrett, Michael Strahan, Mark Duplass, Mike Tyson, Patti LaBelle, Rita Moreno, Yara Shahidi and more.

 The basic premise of ‘To Tell the Truth’ is that three contestants all claim to be a person with a distinct occupation or with something unusual that sets them apart.
 One of them is telling the truth, while the other two are lying.
 Notably, the central character cannot lie, but the imposters can.
 The four celebrity panelists pose questions to them in the hopes that they can identify which contestant is telling the truth.